Who Sent That Text Message?

 Common signs include urgent language, requests for personal information, suspicious links, or messages about unpaid tolls, fake package deliveries, or unexpected bills.
 When in doubt, use our checker tool.

 Our tool searches a database of phone numbers that have been reported by users as sending spam or scam messages.
-If the number has been reported, we'll warn you.
-If not, you can help others by reporting it.
+We also look up carrier and caller ID information to help you identify the sender.

-Join thousands of grandparents and families who use our free service to stay safe from text scams.
+Join thousands of families who use our free service to stay safe from text scams.